 How about the moral angle?

-Without the social taboo against extramarital relations, many otherwise good marriages may not have broken down.
-Is it justified for one party in a marriage to threaten the home and nursery of the young, just because the other party was found to have had pre- or extramarital sex?
+Without the social taboo against extramarital relations, many otherwise good marriages may not have broken down, and a lot of people would learn how to forgive a cheating partner.
+Is it justified for one party in a marriage to threaten the home and nursery of the young, just because the other party was indulged in extramarital sex?
 I would think that this by itself is rather weak grounds to wreck a marriage.

 Is there danger ahead?